#435: PyPI Security Transcript

 47:51 Yes, let it.

-47:54 The reason that I think the news around the 2FA for PyPI.org is not that it exists, but that it's required now.
+47:54 The reason, I think the news around the 2FA for PyPI.org is not that it exists, but that it's required now.

 48:03 I think that's what's different since I spoke with Dustin.

-48:12 We want to provide as many people in the packaging ecosystem, all the incentive, all the time, all the kind of expectation that they could have in order to set this up voluntarily.
+48:12 We want to like, provide as many people in the packaging ecosystem, all the incentive, all the time, all the kind of expectation that they could have in order to set this up voluntarily, right?

-48:25 There was even a wonderful giveaway of hardware security keys that Google sponsored, which is excellent.
+48:24 Like, there was even a wonderful giveaway of hardware security keys that like Google sponsored, which is excellent.

 48:35 You can use them.